Lost / stray dogs and microchipping

 The following fees and charges shall be levied for stray dogs within Winchester City Council’s jurisdiction:

-These fees include the statutory fee of £25, a single collection/administration fee of £32 and a £34 kennelling fee per day or part day.
+These fees include the statutory fee of £25, a single collection / administration fee of £45 and a £35 kennelling fee per day or part day.
 Please note that these charges also include a £10 reclaim fee levied by the kennelling provider.
-Click on the docucment on the right of thepage for more information about stray dog fees.

 If the dog has received any veterinary treatment, including flea, tick or worm treatments, or incurred any other costs to Winchester City Council, then the claimant will also be charged these costs.

-Further information on the legislation can be found by clicking on the below links:
+Further information on the legislation can be found in the following two documents:

 It is an offence for a dog owner not to comply with all 3 of the requirements below;